jworth/interpretation/course/content/en/class1/homework.md

 ## Preparation

-There are plenty of photo stories that depict addiction but few that celebrate recovery.
-In advance of this class author Susan Stellin and photographer Graham Macindoe challenge us to create a 4Corners image with _Recovery_ as its theme.
+In advance of this class author Susan Stellin and photographer Graham Macindoe challenge us to create a 4Corners image that depicts addiction in a way that goes beyond the typical images we see.
 Use the appropriate corners to include supporting images, a backstory, any relevant links, your code of ethics and a copyright notice.

 Follow [the instructions](/class/fourcorners.md) to create and upload your submission.